 The newest Automate valid trigger type allows you to monitor an Exchange mailbox for emails matching complex criteria.
 For example, filter according to the from email address, subject, attachment name, or size.
 When an incoming email matching your criteria is received, your task or workflow will begin executing immediately.

 This was a new trigger with the release of version 10, and it’s becoming increasingly popular.
 The database trigger launches a task when a specific operation is performed on a SQL or Oracle database.
 This is ideal for automated execution of database-related operations.
 For example, a task could start based on the entry of data into a specific table.
 Beyond the database trigger, there’s a lot that Automate can do anywhere in your workflows to take tedious database processes off your hands.

 The window trigger can trigger a task when a specified window opens, closes, is focused, or loses focus.
 A great use of this trigger is to monitor for an error message window.
 If you are running an unattended environment, the error window could trigger a notification of the problem or even a process to deal with the issue.

 Many organizations use SharePoint to organize files and enable collaboration.
 But who wants to spend their day navigating through SharePoint to find if a new file has been uploaded or updated?
-Automate can do that for you, and it can use SharePoint actions to trigger a task.
-Items uploaded, downloaded, checked in or out, moved, deleted, or updated can all launch a new process.
+Automate can do that for you, and it can use SharePoint actions to trigger a task when items are:

 This is one that leaves the timing of the process up to a human operator while still saving a huge amount of time.
 Just tap a pre-selected key or sequence of keys to trigger a task.
 You can also configure this to work only when a specific application is active or has focus.